Skip to main content

 Outbound CTR (Click-through rate)

-What it means: The percentage of people who clicked on your ad after seeing it.
+• What it means: The percentage of people who clicked on your ad after seeing it.

-Why it matters: High CTR = your ad caught attention.
+• How to interpret it: High CTR = your ad caught attention.
 Low CTR = your creative or message didn’t resonate enough.

 Tip: If CTR is low, try new visuals, a clearer offer, or a stronger call to action.